ashanhol/LUISMR/README.md

 # Language Understanding in Mixed Reality with LUIS

 ## About
 The aim of the project is to provide a sample Unity project demonstating how to leverage LUIS Cognitive Services as another method of input with MR applications.
-While it is possible to add voice commands and dication as an input as part of the MR Toolkit, there is no language understanding as part of that input out of the box.
+While it is possible to add voice commands and dication as input as part of the MR Toolkit, there is no language understanding as part of that input out of the box.
 By adding support for LUIS in Unity you can use natural language to control Unity game objects.
 This project was initially developed during an internal Microsoft Mixed Reality hack.

 ## Jump To:
 - [Minimum requirements](#minimum-requirements)